Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 29. Warren Harding Cheated on His First Lady and Fathered a Child out of Wedlock

-Warren Harding, our 29th president, had a 4-year term plagued with many scandals.
+Warren Harding, our 29th president, had a four-year term plagued with many scandals.
 One of the biggest scandals in his term involved a woman named Nan Britton, who claimed that the president fathered her daughter Elizabeth while he was in the Senate, a year before he ascended to the presidency.

 Nan had been obsessed with Harding, a friend of her father, as a teenager, and they began an affair after she graduated from high school and moved to New York City to become a secretary.
 In 1927, she released a book called The President's Daughter exposing her affair, which lasted from 1914 to Harding's death in 1923.